Mustakim-Pallab/Q_care_hospital/README.md

 - Login/Registration with Google Account

 #### We use Routing of react router dom and a section is also deployed with protected Route property.
+### Some Additional things than the instructions are done to make the website interactive and to look like real one.